QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Map Generation Approach

-For CBS, EECBS and PBS, we maximize their \emph{CPU runtime} because they are exponential-time algorithms with the major limitation being frequently running out of time.
+For CBS, EECBS, and PBS, the objective is to maximize their \emph{CPU runtime} because they are exponential-time algorithms, the major limitation being frequently running out of time.
 We do not consider the solution quality as the objective because CBS and EECBS are proven to be optimal and bounded-suboptimal algorithms.
-PBS, while being unbounded suboptimal, empirically finds close-to-optimal solutions.
-For example, \citet{MaAAAI19} shows that PBS finds solutions never over 4\% worse than optimal in fixed game maps.
-Therefore, we maximize the \emph{CPU runtime} to find failure cases for CBS, EECBS, and PBS.
-Concretely, suppose the function $t_{\phi}: \Xv \rightarrow \mathbb{R}_{>0}$ computes the average CPU runtime by running $\phi \in A$ in $N_e$ instances, the objective $f$ for the one-algorithm experiments is $f(\xv) = t_{\phi}(\xv), \phi \in \{\text{CBS},\ \text{EECBS},\ \text{PBS}\}$.
-If the algorithms fail to return solutions within the timelimit $T$, we set the CPU runtime as $T$.
+PBS, while being unbounded suboptimal, empirically finds near-optimal solutions.
+For example, \citet{MaAAAI19} shows that PBS never finds solutions over 4\% worse than optimal on game maps from the MAPF benchmark.
+We include LaCAM3 because it can solve almost all instances in the MAPF benchmark.
+Our objective is to identify more challenging maps for it.
+Therefore, we maximize \emph{CPU runtime} to find failure cases for CBS, EECBS, PBS, and LaCAM3.
+Concretely, suppose that the function $t_{\phi}: \Xv \rightarrow \mathbb{R}_{>0}$ computes the average CPU runtime by running $\phi \in A$ on $N_e$ instances, the objective $f$ for the algorithm $\phi$ is $f(\xv) = t_{\phi}(\xv), \phi \in \{\text{CBS},\ \text{EECBS},\ \text{PBS},\ \text{LaCAM3}\}$.
+If $\phi$ cannot find solutions within the time limit $T$, we set the CPU runtime to $T$.

 PIBT and LTF, on the other hand, suffer mainly from deadlocks, meaning that some agents might never reach their goals.
 Therefore, to find failure cases, we minimize the \emph{Regularized Success Rate (RSR)}, defined as follows: